100% Free Consultations

 Car Accident FAQs

 Keep in mind, however, that most cases are settled outside of court.
-Most firms will also never file a lawsuit if they do not have the client’s permission to do so.
+Most attorneys will also never file a lawsuit if they do not have the client’s permission to do so.

-Here’s an example: if your attorney negotiated a $20,000 settlement on your behalf, 35% of that ($7,000) would be paid in attorney fees.
+Here’s an example of how it works: if your attorney negotiated a $20,000 settlement on your behalf, 35% of that ($7,000) would be paid in attorney fees.
 You will then receive the remaining $13,000.
 From that $13,000, your medical bills and any other outstanding debts will then need to be paid (by law) and the remaining amount goes back into your pocket.
 If no settlement is reached, then there would be no cost to you.

 Settlement offers are almost always paid out in one lump sum by the insurance companies as they don’t typically like to split the amount into smaller payments.